-If you are already using a version 1.2.x or 1.5.x of IBM Storage Integration Server or earlier releases of IBM Spectrum Control Base Edition proper, you can upgrade to the newer version without having to uninstall the previous one.
+If you are already using a version 1.2.x or 1.5.x of IBM Storage Integration Server or earlier releases of IBM Spectrum Control Base Edition, you can upgrade to the newer version without having to uninstall the previous one.

-- If needed, back up the current Integration Server or Spectrum Control Base database, by entering one of the following commands: - isis_configuration backup -f /var/tmp/backup -k <key value> for IBM Storage Integration Server - sc_configuration backup -f /var/tmp/backup -k <key value> for IBM Spectrum Control Base Edition - Verify that the following communication ports are open to ensure network connectivity between VMware resources, Spectrum Control Base and IBM storage systems: - 8443 and 443 (vCenter, vCOps and vCO servers) - 7778 (XIV, Spectrum Accelerate) - 22 (Spectrum Virtualize/Storwize and FlashSystem) - 8452 (DS8000) - Make sure that the 'ibmsc' user can access the /opt/ibm and /var/log/sc folders.
+- If needed, back up the current Integration Server or Spectrum Control Base database, by entering one of the following commands: - isis\configuration backup -f /var/tmp/backup -k <key value> for IBM Storage Integration Server - sc\configuration backup -f /var/tmp/backup -k <key value> for IBM Spectrum Control Base Edition - Verify that the following communication ports are open to ensure network connectivity between VMware resources, Spectrum Control Base and IBM storage systems: - 8443 and 443 (vCenter, vCOps and vCO servers) - 7778 (XIV, Spectrum Accelerate) - 22 (storage systems that run IBM Spectrum Virtualize) - 8452 (DS8000) - Make sure that the 'ibmsc' user can access the /opt/ibm and /var/log/sc folders.